realbigmitchell/realbigmitchell.github.io/_posts/2021-01-24-least-squares-gps.markdown

 Notice that all of the open source options are either written in C/C++ or MATLAB.
 C and C++ are highly performant languages, but neither is particularly approachable without a software engineering background.
 MATLAB is much more familiar to engineers and scientists, but I believe its widespread use is harmful for reasons I outline [here](https://www.johnsonmitchelld.com/opinion/2020/12/20/stop-teaching-matlab.html).

 To address this void in approachable GNSS software packages built on open source platforms, I decided to develop my own.
+Engineering textbooks and technical papers provide derivations and explanations, but it is often difficult to translate mathematical equations into working code.
+The Jupyter notebook format allows me to place Markdown cells with equations and explanations in between lines of code.
+I will try to keep the code as similar as possible to the equations and reference individual equation numbers when necessary.

 This Jupyter notebook, along with the accompanying EphemerisManager class, provide everything a user needs to calculate the position of their Android phone using recorded GNSS measurements.
 All that's necessary (in addition to the phone, of course) is an environment capable of running Jupyter notebooks.

 I would like to thank the developers of the tools listed above.
 I used Google's [GPS Measurement Tools](https://github.com/google/gps-measurement-tools) and the European Space Agency's [GNSS resources](https://gage.upc.edu/tutorials/) as references while developing this project, in addition to many other sources mentioned below.

 ## Background

-First, a few definitions.
-GPS stands for Global Positioning System, which was developed by the US Air Force and first became operational in 1993.
-Russia has its own system, called GLONASS (Global Navigation Satellite System), which has been operational since 1995.
-China and the EU recently completed constellations called BeiDou and Galileo, respectively, and Japan and India have systems which do not (yet) provide global coverage.
-The generic term for these systems is GNSS, which stands for Global Navigation Satellite System.

 This post assumes readers have a general idea of the principles used in triangulating receiver position from satellite signals.
-If you're completely unfamiliar, you may want to give this howstuffworks [article](https://electronics.howstuffworks.com/gadgets/travel/gps.htm) a quick read before continuing.
+If you're completely unfamiliar, you may want to give my [previous post](https://www.johnsonmitchelld.com/technical/2021/03/05/gps-primer-1.html) a quick read before continuing.

-There are many types of GNSS receivers and positioning algorithms.
-Most modern receivers support both GPS and GLONASS, and Galileo and BeiDou have been adopted rapidly in consumer devices over the past few years.
-Once the signals are collected, a standard set of corrections are applied for:
+Once your receiver acquires a signal from four or more satellites, corrections are applied for:

 * Satellite clock bias (including relativistic effects)
 * Ionospheric delay
 * Rotation of the Earth during signal transmission time

 At this point positioning techniques begin to diverge.
+There are many types of GNSS receivers and positioning algorithms.
 The basic techniques are, roughly in order of increasing accuracy:

 * Simple unweighted least squares solution
 * Weighted least squares, with weights determined based on measurement uncertainty, signal strength, satellite elevation angle, etc.
 * Kalman filter, which uses information from prior position fixes to smooth position updates over time

 My goal for this post is to provide the simplest solution possible that still produces a usable position output.
+Since using signals from multiple constellations requires accounting for different reference clocks and ephemeris formats between the systems, this solution uses GPS only.
 We will use the unweighted least squares approach, without correction for ionospheric delay or the rotation of the Earth during signal transmission.
 Ignoring satellite clock bias produces errors in the hundreds of kilometers, so we will correct for this in our solution.

-Engineering textbooks and technical papers provide derivations and explanations, but it is often difficult to translate mathematical equations into working code.The Jupyter notebook format allows me to place Markdown cells with equations and explanations in between lines of code.
-I will try to keep the code as similar as possible to the equations and reference individual equation numbers when necessary.

 So, let's get started.
 The import process and data directory determination below assume that the Python interpreter's working directory is the same as this notebook, and that the gnssutils package and data repository are located in the parent directory.
 If that is not the case, you'll have to modify accordingly.